 The process to finalize our new Solid Waste Management Plan is almost complete.
 The plan will set out potential goals and targets for future garbage and recycling programs.

-A draft Final Plan will soon be presented to the Regional Board for consideration and approval.
+A draft Final Plan was adopted by the Regional Board and is now awaiting Ministry of Environment approval to become final.
 You can view the draft Final Plan here.

 In British Columbia, Regional Districts are required under the Provincial Environmental Management Act to develop Solid Waste Management Plans (SWMP).
 These plans provide long term vision for how Regional Districts manage their solid waste.